Appalachian Psychoanalytic Society sponsors a

 12:15pm Complete Evaluations and Adjourn

 This program is open to all APS members and other interested mental health professionals who may not be members.
 It is not limited to individuals practicing in a predominately psychoanalytic mode.
-The material will be appropriate for clinicians with introductory levels of experience and knowledge.
+The material will be appropriate for clinicians with intermediate levels of experience and knowledge.

 Professional and Scholar Members: